open-sdg/open-sdg/docs/configuration.md

 hide_empty_metadata: true
 ```

+### indicator_config_form

+_Optional_: This setting controls the behavior of the indicator config forms.
+The available settings are:

+* `dropdowns`: This can be used to convert any `string` field into a dropdown.
+Each item should have these properties:

+    * `jsonschema`: The path into the jsonschema's `properties` object, to the property that you would like to convert into a dropdown.
+In most cases this is simply the name of the property, but in nested situations, you can use dot-syntax to drill down into the jsonschema object.
+    * `values`: A list of values for the dropdown.
+    * `labels`: An optional list of human-readable labels, corresponding to the `values` list.

+  For example, the following would convert the `reporting_status` property into a dropdown:

+      site_config_form:
+        dropdowns:
+          - jsonschema: reporting_status
+            values:
+              - complete
+              - notstarted

 ### languages

 **_Required_**: This setting controls the languages to be used on the site.
 This should be a list of language codes, and the first is assumed to be the default.